arnat-technologies/getrepo/README.md

 A simple util to select an unarchived repository based on an array of Organizations / Users, because it's more efficient just to select & clone an repo from the shell instead browsing.

+## Features

+- Retrieve list of repositories of given org/user
+- Show a interactive CLI to select a repository
+- Clone selected repo into current folder
+- Initial Checklist for faster configuration

 ## Requirements

 - A Github Token